charlessungai/IBM_Gapstone_Project/README.md

 # charlessungai
 # Editing the file

-Itsba markdown file in this repository
+Its a markdown file in this repository